cybertec-postgresql/pgwatch2/README.md

 ## Metric definitions

-Metrics are named SQL queries that can return pretty much everything you find useful and which can have different query text versions for different target PostgreSQL versions.
+Metrics are named SQL queries that can return pretty much everything you find useful and which can have different query text versions for different target PostgreSQL versions, also optionally taking into account primary / replica state and as of v1.8 also versions of installed extensions.
 Correct version of the metric definition will be chosen automatically by regularly connecting to the target database and checking the Postgres version and if the monitoring user is a superuser or not.
 For superusers some metrics are re-defined (v1.6.2) so that no "helpers" are needed for Postgres-native Stats Collector infos.
 Using superuser